TB-0110 — Admixture Dispenser Discharge Line Location and Sequencing for Concrete Batching Operations Technical Bulletin

 One excellent reference on the cement hydration process that also includes information on the use of admixtures is “Design and Control of Concrete Mixtures” by the Portland Cement Association.

-GCP Advanced Technologies dispensing equipment is used to add admixtures into the concrete mix during the batching cycle.
+GCP Applied Technologies dispensing equipment is used to add admixtures into the concrete mix during the batching cycle.
 This Technical Bulletin gives recommendations on admixture discharge line location and sequencing that should provide for the optimum performance of the admixtures.
 These recommendations should be followed for all new dispenser installations.
 For existing dispenser installations that do not conform to these recommendations, there is no need to change unless a concrete or admixture performance issue is experienced.
 If that does occur, a change in admixture sequencing should be tried first.

 Three general rules of thumb should always be followed:

 - Different chemical admixtures should not come in physical contact with one another.
 When certain admixtures come in contact with each other, a chemical reaction can take place that will lessen or negate their performance capabilities, or could be a safety hazard.
 Physical contact can take place at the end of admixture discharge lines, in a water-holding tank or in a water-discharge pipe.
 Of particular importance, the following should always be avoided:

 - Air Entraining Agents (AEA) in contact with any set accelerators, all DCI® products and all products containing calcium chloride,